Pre-Apprenticeship Cabinetmaker/General Carpenter

 About the ProgramThe pre-apprenticeship Cabinetmaker and General Carpenter program consists of 23 weeks of in-school training and 8 weeks of on-the-job training.
 It will equip students with the skills required to secure a position as an apprentice.
 The curriculum provides students with insight into the cabinetmaker trade and increases the student's general level of knowledge about the industry.
 Introductory carpentry skills, academic upgrading, and employment strategies are also included in the program.

-Program InformationLength: One-year Certificate program
+Program InformationLength: 31-week Certificate program

 Location: Doon (Kitchener)